ShonTaware/vsdsram_caravel/README.md

-# Design of 1024x32 SRAM (32Kbits) using OpenRAM and SKY130 PDKs
+# Design of SRAM using OpenRAM and SKY130 PDKs
-  This repository aims at design of 1024x32 SRAM cell array (32Kbits or 4KB) with a configuration of 1.8 V operating voltage and access time less than 2.5ns using Google SkyWater SKY130 PDKs and OpenRAM memory complier.
+  This repository aims at design of SRAM cell array with a configuration of 1.8 V operating voltage and access time less than 2.5ns using Google SkyWater SKY130 PDKs and OpenRAM memory complier.

   Static Random-Access Memory (SRAM) has become a standard element of any Application Specific Integrated Circuit (ASIC), System-On-Chip (SoC), or other micro-architectures.
 For this wide variety of applications, SRAMs are configured using parameters like the word-length, bit lines, operating voltage, access time, and most importantly the technology node.
 The access time of an SRAM cell is the time require for a read or write operation of SRAM.